“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 “Oh, he’ll be back, he loves stickball,” said Dottie.

 Dwight Eisenhower had served in the armed forces from one end of his adult life to the other.
 After he retired he was dean at Columbia, and then president.
-He was still the president and, he was sure, he was going to beat Adlai Stevenson better than he had four years ago.
+He was still the president and, he was sure, he was going to defeat Adlai Stevenson better than he had four years ago.

-Even though he’d commanded millions of men in the last war, he thought war was rarely worth going to war for.
+Even though he’d commanded millions of men in the last war, Ike thought war was rarely worth going to war for.
 He hated it.
 “I hate war as only a soldier who has lived it can, only as one who has seen its brutality, its futility, its stupidity.”

 “Didn’t you once say that we are going to have peace even if we have to fight for it?” asked Harry Hunt.

-The Cold War wasn’t as hot as it had been ever since Nikita Khrushchev had denounced Joseph Stalin’s cult of personality earlier in the year, as well as admitting the Man of Steel’s crimes committed against Mother Russia.
+The Cold War wasn’t as hot as it had been ever since Nikita Khrushchev had denounced Joseph Stalin’s cult of personality earlier in the year, as well as admitting the Man of Steel’s crimes, the crimes committed against Mother Russia.
 A door had been cracked open.
 Ike had long thought war settles nothing, even when it’s all over.
 He was afraid of the arms race, the march towards a nuclear catastrophe.

 “Disarmament, with mutual honor and confidence, is a continuing imperative” is what he had written and wanted to say at the Cow Palace, but didn’t, not with Dick Nixon and the Red Scare and the military hand-in-hand with industry.
 He wanted to call it what it was, a military-industrial complex that was always crying “fire” in a crowded theater.